-Early in the morning after breakfast you will be briefed about the Mount Kilimanjaro with the guide before the departure to the Londorossi gate by our 4WD land cruiser (or any jeep) about three and half hours.
-After all park registration formalities we proceed driving to near Simba campsite.
-Then lunch afterwards you start trekking through heather and moorland to the first camp (about 1-2 hrs) to Shira 1 camp (3505 m) for dinner and overnight in tents.
+Early in the morning after breakfast you will be briefed about the Mount Kilimanjaro with the guide before we depart for the Londorossi gate taking about three and half hours.
+After all park registration formalities we driving to the nearby Simba campsite.
+After lunch we start trekking through heather and moorland to the first camp (about 1-2 hrs) to Shira 1 camp (3505 m) for dinner and spending the night in tents.

 After breakfast we continue walking towards the Shira Hut for lunch 3926 m.
 The day is spent acclimatizing.
 A visit can be made to the Plats Cone on the ridge.
 Dinner and overnight at the campsite.

 In the morning after breakfast we continue to the east passing the junction towards the peak of Kibo.
 As we continue, our direction changes to south east towards the Lava Tower.
 Shortly after reaching the tower we come to the second junction which divides away to Arrow Glacier and Barranco.
 We have now reached an altitude of (4876 m).
 We now continue down to the Barranco hut at an altitude of (3860 m).
 Dinner and camp overnight.

 Barranco Hut (3950 m) to Karanga Valley Camp (4200 m).
 The morning starts with a scramble up the almost vertical Barranco Wall to an altitude of about 4 200m.
 After lunch we encourage you to take a rest at this point.
 Dinner and camp overnight.

 Karanga Valley (4200 m) to Barafu Hut (4600 m).
 From here there is no water, so we take care to stock up as there is no water at Barafu Hut.
 We recommended that all climbers familiarize themselves with the camp before dark because the camp is situated on an exposed and dangerous ridge.